sanjeevsagar787/python-voice-assistance/README.md

-In in voice assitance we can perform basic operation like
+In this voice assitance we can perform basic operation like
 - searching on wikipedia
 - open youtube
 - mathematics operations